-Among a slew of hardware components embedded on Mac, hard drive is an integral component that facilitates data storage.
-Based on the size of the hard drive, massive amount of data can be stored to it.
-To avoid data untidiness, partitioning Mac drive is a wise decision, as it keeps your data protected against likely intimidation.
+Among a slew of hardware components embedded in Mac, hard drive is an integral component that facilitates data storage.
+Based on the size of the hard drive, a massive amount of data can be stored to it.
+To avoid data untidiness, partitioning Mac drive is a wise decision, as it keeps your data protected against likely threats.

 Partitioning Mac drive is a general issue, which becomes complicated when the user is not aware of the way it is done.
 More precisely, the one who does not know how to partition or repartition Mac drive may lose his data lost in case of repartitioning.
 However, you must admit that partitioning a hard drive on Mac is quite sophisticated as compared to that on Windows.
 In order to avoid data loss or a like situation, many of you do not even try partitioning your Mac drive and store all your data to the Mac boot volume (i.e. Macintosh HD).
 Since boot volume of your Mac drive contains system files (i.e. Mac OS X files and installed applications), it not safe to save your precious data to this volume.